Can Letters From Friends and Family Help My Disability Case at a Hearing?

 • The letter should avoid broad speculation about your mental state or your pain level.
 Your mental state and pain level are subjective factors that the ALJ will be asking you about at the hearing.
 (You'll also avoid complicating your case with a letter stating you "look fine" or "don't seem depressed.")
 But if the letter writer has been with you while you've had a panic attack, for example, the letter can address the circumstances surrounding the attack.

-Sample Support Letter From a Friend
+Sample Disability Letter From a Family Member/Friend

 Here's an example of a letter from a friend that keeps the above tips in mind: